CORE-GATECH-GROUP/serpent-tools/docs/develop/datamodel.rst

 This has an additional benefit of allowing additional class methods for creating files from alternative data types.
 A ``fromHdf`` method would be extra wonderful.
-But, new file formats are not the intended goal of version ``0.10.0``.
+But, new file formats are not the intended goal this effort.

 Reusable readers
 ----------------